bugzilla/bugzilla.github.io/_posts/2002-01-18-status-update.md

 ## 2.16 Goals

 The goals for our 2.16 release have changed since the last status update.
 When that update was written, the goal was to have no patches setting around bit-rotting.
 It was determined that while this is an admirable goal, there were other things that Bugzilla needed more, such as the aforementioned templates.
-Reducing the patch queue and accepting submissions from non-core developers is an ongoing goal for the Bugzilla develepment team, but we are constantly faced with the difficult decision of how to manage what little time we have to work on this project.
+Reducing the patch queue and accepting submissions from non-core developers is an ongoing goal for the Bugzilla development team, but we are constantly faced with the difficult decision of how to manage what little time we have to work on this project.

 The current goals for our 2.16 release are: